On this page you will find information on parliamentarians' travel under the parliamentary business resources (PBR) framework.

 - chartered transport.

-Unscheduled commercial transport used at government expense must be a commercial arrangement, meaning:
+Unscheduled commercial transport used at Commonwealth expense must be a commercial arrangement, meaning:

 - the transport provider must be a legally registered entity

-- the arrangement is at ‘arms length’ and there is no conflict of interest.
+- the arrangement is at ‘arms length’ and there is no perceived or actual conflict of interest.

 Within Australia, one or more people, other than family members, may travel with a parliamentarian by unscheduled commercial transport if: